 What is a guaranteed annuity rate and how does it compare to other annuity rates?25 April 2017 Back to results

 Some pension plans offer a guaranteed annuity rate when you open them.
 If you have this benefit, it means your plan will guarantee to offer you a particular annuity rate, even if the market rate is different.
-It's important to check if you have this benefit as it may give you a much higher pension than you'd get by buying one in the open market.
+It's important to check if you have this benefit as it may give you a much higher income than you'd get by buying an annuity on the open market.

 It's important to note that you’ll lose your right to the guaranteed annuity rate if you: